 For reference, I was able to fly to Dubai in business class on EgyptAir using my Aeroplan points.
 To get home, I used AlaskaMiles and flew Emirates A380 First Class which is a bucket list item for many travellers.

-One thing to note, Dubai is the hub for Emirates.
+One thing to note, Dubai is the hub of Emirates.
 If you fly Emirates, you can get a free stopover in the city.
-In other words, if you’re travelling anywhere where Emirates services, it could be a good value for you to stopover in Dubai for a few days first.
+In other words, if you’re travelling anywhere where Emirates services, it could be a good value to stopover in Dubai for a few days first.
 For example, you could do New York to Dubai before continuing on to London.
 This won’t necessarily reduce your Dubai trip costs, but it’s a good way to maximize your vacation plans.

 Like any other city, Dubai hotel costs can vary quite a bit.
-They have plenty of luxury properties including the self-proclaimed 7-star Burj Al Arab Jumeirah hotel and quite a few affordable options.
+They have plenty of luxurious hotel properties, including the self-proclaimed 7-star Burj Al Arab Jumeirah hotel and several affordable options.
 For the purpose of this cost of trip to Dubai article, I’m using an average of $225 a night, but there are cheaper options.